The best SIM-only mobile plans in Australia (May 2024)

 SIM-only plans frequently asked questions

 The big difference between postpaid and prepaid is when you pay: prepaid is upfront and postpaid is after the fact.
-The only exception is Telstra Upfront SIM-only plans, which are also paid upfront.
+The only exception is Telstra Upfront SIM-only plans, which are also paid ahead of use.
 Once a prepaid plan’s data is exhausted, you have to top up.
 Conversely, postpaid (SIM-only) plans may charge extra fees or cap your speeds for the rest of the billing cycle.

 Generally, SIM-only telcos will run a credit check during sign-up to ensure that you’re able to pay the mobile bill at the end of the month.
 If there are any credit-check issues, consider a prepaid plan instead.

 Unlimited really is unlimited for SIM-only plans in terms of national calls and text.
 Data isn’t unlimited.
-Almost every SIM-only plan we track has a fixed max-speed data limit.
-Once a SIM-only plan’s max-speed data is exhausted, you’ll either be automatically charged for more data, use up stored gigabytes from your data bank or have speeds capped to a noticeably slower speed until the next billing cycle.
+Almost every SIM-only plan we track has a max-speed data limit.
+Once a SIM-only plan’s max-speed data is exhausted, you’ll either be automatically charged for more data, use up stored gigabytes from your data bank or have speeds noticeably slowed until the next billing cycle.

 No, you shouldn’t use a SIM-only plan in lieu of home internet.
 NBN is the best choice for reliable home internet in Australia, generally with unlimited data, otherwise consider a 4G or 5G home internet plan.